Foreigners visit Thailand for distinct reasons. Certain visits require a Thai Visa, while some don’t.

 Marriage

-This must be obtained from your home country, and once you’re in Thailand, you will then apply for an extension of stay based on marriage to a Thai national, which will be valid for 1 year.
+You can apply for the marriage visa from your home country or in Thailand.
+Initially, the visa normally gives you a 90-day stay.
+After that, you will then apply for an extension of stay based on marriage to a Thai national, which will be valid for 1 year.
+You can also continue extending the visa as long as you fulfill the visa requirements.

 Check out our step-by-step guide on Thai Marriage Visas for more information.